Bhatta6190/Waveform-LiDAR-Analysis/Noise-addition-to-simdata/Data/README.md

 ## About the Data

+Sample data is present in the directory `16ns_profiles`.
 Each `profile_N` (`N` is number of waveforms/profiles obtained) of the simulated data contains the following columns:

 - **Column 0**: The bin number
 - **Column 1**: The time-of-flight for the bin